 Regulations implementing a grant program that formerly provided funding to cities, towns, and solid waste districts for composting programs, solid waste planning and solid waste management capacity development.

-Cross-program compliance certification requirements for boilers, dental facilities, dry cleaners, engines/turbines, photo processors, printers and more.
+Cross-program compliance certification requirements for boilers, dental facilities, dry cleaners, engines/turbines, printers, underground storage tanks and more.

 These regulations apply to all Massachusetts dental practices and facilities that generate or discharge wastewater from mercury amalgam-related processes.